nushell/nushell.github.io/book/modules.md

 }
 ```

-Now, you can use `use` directly on the file:
+Now, you can call `use` directly on the file:
 ```
 > use greetings.nu